jakedowns/reshade-shaders/Citra AddOn/README.md

 ### 🚧 \*\* **Work in Progress** \*\*

-**Note** if ReShade is a little too advanced for you, try starting with the shader-only setup.
+**Easier Alternative for Beginners** if ReShade is a little too advanced for you, try starting with the shader-only setup.
 No ReShade needed, just Citra + a custom [Looking Glass Interlacing Shader for Citra](https://github.com/jakedowns/reshade-shaders/tree/main/interlaced-shader)

-NOTE in order to test this, you'll need a custom build of Citra.
-You can build it yourself from this [tagged commit](https://github.com/jakedowns/citra-fix-custom-interlaced-shader-path/tree/reshade-left-eye-optional), or [download the citra-qt.exe from the release page here](https://github.com/jakedowns/citra-fix-custom-interlaced-shader-path/releases/tag/reshade-left-eye-optional)

-Hopefully the pull request to fix this gets merged: https://github.com/citra-emu/citra/pull/6140 or, i'll find another way to capture the left-eye's depth buffer to negate the need for this patch

 ### Features:
 - normalizes Citra's depth buffers to be usable by other existing ReShade effects